Jaundice in Newborns (Hyperbilirubinemia)

 How is jaundice in newborns diagnosed?

-Your baby's doctor will do a physical exam and ask you questions.
-The doctor may ask about:
+Your baby's doctor will do a physical exam and ask you questions about your health and your baby's health.
+For example, the doctor might ask if you and your baby have different blood types .

 How is it treated?